The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: Construction of Individual Wealth Data

 However, the wealth register does have two limitations.
-First, bank deposits, bonds, and other assets in the money market such as short-term bills are not included in the data.\footnote{The individual interest income of bonds and short-term bills is taxed separately with uniformly 10\%.
-They are common tools used to save individual income tax in Taiwan.} Therefore, we estimate the value of these assets by using the information on the interest income from the income statement and a simple capitalization method \citep{Saez2016}.
-To start with, we aggregate the interest income of deposits, bonds, and short-term bills separately.
-Then, in order to construct the capitalization rate, we divide each aggregate interest income by the aggregate amount of the assets (i.e. bank deposits, bonds, and short-term bills) reported in the Financial Statistics published by the Central Bank.
-Thus, $r_{jt}$ is the capitalization rate for the asset $j$ in year $t$ defined as follows:
+First, bank deposits, bonds, and other assets in the money markets, such as short-term bills, are not included in the data.\footnote{Individual interest income of bonds and short-term bills is taxed separately with uniformly 10\%.
+They are common tools used to save individual income tax in Taiwan.} Therefore, we estimate the value of these assets by using information on interest income from the income statement and a simple capitalization method \citep{Saez2016}.
+To start, we separately aggregate the interest income of deposits, bonds, and short-term bills.
+Then, in order to construct the capitalization rate, we divide each aggregate interest income by the aggregate amount of assets (i.e., bank deposits, bonds, and short-term bills) reported in the Financial Statistics published by the Central Bank.
+Thus, $r_{jt}$ is the capitalization rate for asset $j$ in year $t$, defined as follows:

-where $d_{ijt}$ is the interest income for asset $j$ held by individual $i$ in year $t$ and $W_{jt}$ is the corresponding aggregate amount of the asset $j$ in year $t$.
+{B.\arabic{equation}} where $d_{ijt}$ is the interest income for asset $j$ held by individual $i$ in year $t$, and $W_{jt}$ is the corresponding aggregate amount of the asset $j$ in year $t$.
 Finally, we can calculate each individual $i$'s capitalized assets $w_{ijt}$ by dividing interest income $d_{ijt}$ of asset $j$ by the corresponding capitalization rate $r_{jt}$.

-Second, the wealth registry data lacks information on debt.
-We use records on mortgage interest expenses reported by third-party (i.e. banks) and the same capitalization method to impute the value of debt for each individual.
-According to \citet{lien2021wealth}, the mortgage reported to the tax agency accounts for around 53\% of total debt in Taiwan.
+Second, the wealth registry data lack information on debt.
+We use records on mortgage interest costs reported by third-party (i.e., banks) and the same capitalization method to impute the value of debt for each individual.
+According to \citet{lien2021wealth}, mortgages reported to the tax agency account for around 53\% of total debt in Taiwan.
 Therefore, we think our wealth data should cover most debts held by the Taiwanese.
 Finally, one important reminder is that pensions and insurance are not included in our wealth data, which is a common drawback of administrative wealth data in Nordic countries.
-According to National Wealth Report, pensions and insurances account for 17\% of individuals' total net wealth in 2014.\footnote{Retrieved from: \url{https://www.stat.gov.tw/public/Data/861393520GEYI9Z14.pdf}.
+According to the National Wealth Report, pensions and insurances account for 17\% of individuals' total net wealth in 2014.\footnote{Retrieved from: \url{https://www.stat.gov.tw/public/Data/861393520GEYI9Z14.pdf}.
 Date of access: July 31, 2022.}

 {C\arabic{table}} {C\arabic{figure}}